rongfengliang/statik-web-demo/README.md

-# statik emberd static resource for golang application
+# statik embeded static resource for golang application

 ## How  to Run(local)